FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_B.md

 > You can reset the sync error by double-clicking on the sync error counter.

-If you see red indicators in the bottom left corner section of SPAT, this could be related to having a mismatch in frame size  (buffer) or sample rate between the DAW and the SPAT Revolution.
+If you see red indicators in the bottom left corner section of SPAT, this could be related to having a mismatch in frame size  (buffer) or sample rate between the DAW and the  _SPAT Revolution_.

-Frame size (sometimes called buffer size or block size) should be matched in the host DAW and SPAT Revolution.
+Frame size (sometimes called buffer size or block size) should be matched in the host DAW and  _SPAT Revolution_.
 A red message would identify a different frame rate the host DAW.
 Simply double-clicking on **smp/f** message in error will automatically change you SPAT block size setup to match the incoming audio.

 If the audio processing is too demanding for your computer at the current block size and sample rate, you may also experience dropouts and sync problems due to CPU overload.

 If you are experiencing lost sync when using Local Audio:

 * Increase the block size in the SPAT preferences.
-* Save your project and quit SPAT Revolution.
+* Save your project and quit  _SPAT Revolution_.
 * Change the block size in your host DAW to match the new setting.
-* Reopen SPAT Revolution.
+* Reopen  _SPAT Revolution_.

 Also, please be sure to carefully read the detailed advice of the various DAW in the **[Third party integration](Third_Party_Integration.md)** section of this guide and refer to the various provided templates.